openforcefield/open-forcefield-tools/README.md

 * `.reference` - the literature reference (if present) for the measurement
 * `.DOI` - the literature reference DOI (if available) for the measurement

+The value, uncertainty, reference, and DOI do not necessarily need to be defined for a dataset in order for property calculations to be performed.

 ### Physical property datasets

 A `PhysicalPropertyDataset` is a collection of `MeasuredPhysicalProperty` objects that are related in some way.